AngelaMeow/angelameow.github.io/self-portrait.md

   "counts": { "positive": 2, "negative": 8, "neutral": 2 }
 }`

 The JSON file was processed using a prompt on Qwen 2.5, designed to classify words into positive, negative, and neutral categories.
-The prompt was iterated to handle edge cases — phrases like "physically felt from a cliff" needed to be captured as negative despite containing no single obvious negative keyword.

 #### Building the visualization with AI assistance
 The p5.js sketch went through several iterations, each one refining the rules.
-The key milestones were:
+My goals were:

 - Loading the JSON data and mapping sentiment counts to colored cells.
 The following graphic was the firs iteration where I achieved loading properly the data and seting up the variables to work with the data.

 <iframe style="width: 520px; height: 700px; margin: 40px auto" src="https://editor.p5js.org/AngelaMeow/full/bTIX_3bNJ"></iframe>

 - Defining a set of custom rules to create the desire behavior for the sentiments.
-The behavior is explained in the next section
+The behavior is explained in the next section "The Result".
-- Using Claude AI to handle some refactoring and restructuring, polishing the kill logic, debugging some issue.
+- Using Claude AI to handle some refactoring and restructuring, polishing the killing logic, and debugging some issue.

 ### The Result